 - Strict time limits apply for lodging subcontractors’ charges – within three months after practical completion for the work.

 - The subcontractors’ charges process is very technical and minor mistakes made on written documents can render your claim invalid – always seek legal advice and assistance before lodging a subcontractors’ charge.

 Who can lodge a subcontractors’ charge?

-Any subcontractor who has been engaged by a contractor under a building contract to carry out ‘work’ as defined by as defined under section 105 of the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act).
+Any subcontractor who has been engaged by a contractor under a building contract to carry out ‘work’ as defined under section 105 of the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act).

 This could include labour carried out in connection with construction, demolition, alteration, repair of a building, plant or machinery used for these types of work under a building contract.

-To lodge a charge, you also need to make sure:
+To lodge a charge, you also need to make sure the following all apply:

 - you will be able to prove your entitlement to your claim.

 Please note, subcontractors’ charges do NOT apply to domestic building work or damages for breach of contract or where it relates to money held in a project bank account or retention trust account.